Leaving Bahamas devastated, Dorian regains strength as it crawls up US coast

 READ: South Carolina scrambles ahead of Dorian's storm surge

-At 2am EST on Thursday, Dorian was about 105 miles (170km) south of Charleston, South Carolina, the NHC said.
+At 5 am EST on Thursday, Dorian was about 80 miles (130km) south-southeast of Charleston, the NHC said.

 It had strengthened to regain its status as a Category 3 storm late on Wednesday with winds of 115 mph (185 kph), after passing over warm waters which drive hurricane intensity, the NHC said.

-The NHC issued a storm surge warning that covered the whole length of the coasts of Georgia, South Carolina and North Carolina, extending to Hampton Roads in southern Virginia.
+The NHC issued a storm surge warning that covered the parts of the coasts of Georgia, South Carolina and North Carolina stretching from the Savannah River and extending to southern Virginia.

 More than 2.2 million people in Florida, Georgia, North Carolina and South Carolina have been ordered to evacuate, although Florida has avoided a direct hit.